givigier/algorithm_puzzles/README.md

 # Algorithms

-This is an implementation of some exercices of https://codility.com/programmers/lessons
+This is an implementation of some algorithms lessons.